- About this release

 When you enable the Citrix Universal Print Server, all connected network printers leverage it automatically through auto-discovery.

 Autocreation refers to printers XenDesktop creates automatically at the beginning of each session.
 Both remote network printers and locally attached client printers can be auto-created.
 Consider auto-creating only the default client printer for environments with a large number of printers per user.
 Auto-creating a smaller number of printers uses less overhead (memory and CPU) on Server OS machines.
 Minimizing auto-created printers can also reduce user logon times.

 Auto-created printers are based on:

 Autocreation policy settings enable you to limit the number or type of printers that are auto-created.
-By default, the printers are available in sessions when configuring all printers on the user device automatically, including locally attached and network printers.
+By default, XenDesktop makes printers available in sessions by creating all printers configured on the user device automatically, including locally attached and network printers.

 After the user ends the session, the printers for that session are deleted.

 Client and network printer autocreation has associated maintenance.
 For example, adding a printer requires that you:

 The term printing pathway encompasses both the path by which print jobs are routed and the location where print jobs are spooled.
 Both aspects of this concept are important.
 Routing affects network traffic.
 Spooling affects utilization of local resources on the device that processes the job.